nytimes/Store/README.md

 # Store

-Store is an Android library for async data loading from network or two levels of caching.
+Store is an Android library for effortless, reactive data loading.

-NOTE: While this library is production ready, it is still in early stages and some APIs may be renamed/changed.

 ### The Problems: